K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Preliminaries

 \pars We will need the following facts.
 If $(L|K,v)$ is a unibranched defectless extension of prime degree $p$, then either $\rme(L|K,v)=1$ and $\rmf(L|K,v)=p$, or $\rmf(L|K,v)=1$ and $\rme(L|K,v)=p$.
-For the next lemma, see e.g.~\cite[Lemma 2.1]{KuVl} and the proof of \cite[Theorem 2.19]{Ku30}. \begin{lemma} If $(L|K,v)$ is a finite unibranched defectless extension, then for every element $x\in L$ the set
+For $q\in\N$ let $\zeta_q$ denote a primitive $q$-th root of unity.
+We note that if $L|K$ is a Kummer extension of degree $q$, then $K$ contains all $q$-th roots of unity.
+For a proof of the next well known results, see \cite[Lemma 2.5]{CuKuRz}. \begin{lemma} Take $q\in\N$ and a valued field $(K,v)$ containing $\zeta_q\,$.
+Then